 We Recruit & Equip

-Through workshops, training and a digital learning platform, we equip orphanage leaders around the world to transform their model of care.
+Through workshops, coaching and our digital community learning platform, we equip orphanage leaders around the world to transform their model of care.

 We Build Capacity

-By investing in Regional Leaders currently succeeding in reunification, localized practices, and sector influence.
+By investing in Community Leaders and raising National Accelerators currently succeeding in reunification, localized practices, and sector influence.

 Stories of Impact